 The Insignia remote is similar to a Fire TV Stick remote and it has a solid and comfortable feel.
 This year’s model has a few more buttons than last year’s.
 With all the options, there’s very little empty space left.

 In addition to a ring-shaped navigation pad and the usual buttons on a remote, there are buttons for accessing the antenna or live TV services you subscribe to; settings; and quick access to recent apps, among others.
 Just below the power button is the microphone button for accessing Alexa.
 There are dedicated buttons for Netflix, HBO and Hulu, as well as Prime Video, which seems extraneous since the home screen is dominated by Prime Video choices.

 When you’re looking for an affordable TV, you often have to compromise on features.
-With the Insignia 4K Ultra HD Fire TV Edition NS-55DF710NA21, you don’t have to give up a full-featured smart OS or a sharp picture.
+With the Insignia F30 Fire TV Edition, you don’t have to give up a full-featured smart OS or a sharp picture, making it one of the better bargains for one of the best 4K TVs.
 You will have to deal with some color issues and blurring, but adjusting the TV’s settings will help that immensely.

 Cheaper TVs are available.
 The Vizio V-Series 55-inch model runs just $339.99 — almost $100 less than the NS-55DF710NA21.
 You get similar picture quality, but a much less smart OS.
 Having Alexa inside the Insignia 4K Ultra HD Fire TV Edition brings a lot of value, from voice control of TV functions to access to your smart home devices.
 That may make the trade off in price worth it.